vietle94/website/content/project/NPF-SmearII/index.md

 ![png](./Project-Copy1_81_1.png)

-<div class="alert alert-block alert-info"> Cross-correlation is a measure of similarity of two time-series as a function of a time-lag applied to one of them.
+Cross-correlation is a measure of similarity of two time-series as a function of a time-lag applied to one of them.
 In this result, those pairs of parameters that have time-lag too far away from 0 is probably not similar

 # Time-series plot